 Download Practice Workbook

-You can use the Format menu to hide the rows quickly.
+You can use the Format menu to hide within a single moment.

 But if you need, you may visit the Format Menu to Unhide Rows article.

 Read More: How to Unhide Rows in Excel (8 Quick Ways)

 In this method, we will explore the steps to unhide rows by using the Context menu.